thiagolcks/gutenberg/docs/designers-developers/developers/data/data-core-block-editor.md

 ### moveBlockToPosition

-Returns an action object signalling that an indexed block should be moved to a new index.
+Yields an action object signalling that an indexed block should be moved to a new index.

 *Parameters*